Richard and Judy: Move to Watch

 Richard and Judy began hosting a new topical chat show on UKTV's digital channel, Watch, after seven years at Channel 4.
 The programme, Richard and Judy's New Position, premiered on 7 October 2008 and aired weeknights at 8:00 PM.
 The first episode was viewed by 200,000 people, but viewership declined over time, with the second episode attracting 53,000 viewers and numbers eventually falling to 11,000.
 This contrasted with their previous show on Channel 4, which had garnered up to 2.5 million viewers.
 Due to the decline in viewership, it was announced on 8 May 2009 that the show would be discontinued in July.
 The presenters commented that the low ratings were due to a lack of audience engagement.

 Other work together

 Richard and Judy co-wrote an autobiography, Richard and Judy: The Autobiography, which was published in 2002 by Hodder & Stoughton.

-Richard and Judy are referenced in The Vicar of Dibley, Season 1, Episode 6.